debruine/sim_mem/README.md

 )
 ```

-Simulate your data by starting with the trial table, joining in the `sub` table to include each subject's random intercept, effect-coding condition, calculating the error term using the random effects standard deviation for the residual defined above, calculating the effect of condition by multiplying the effect size (the estimate for condition defined above) by the effect-coded condition, and calculating the reaction time by adding together the grand intercept (defined above by the intercept fixed effect estimate), the subject-specific intercept, the effect of condition, and the error term.
+Simulate your data by starting with the trial table, joining in the `sub` table to include each subject's random intercept, effect-coding condition, calculating the error term using the random effects standard deviation for the residual defined above, and calculating the reaction time by adding together the grand intercept (defined above by the intercept fixed effect estimate), the subject-specific intercept, the effect of condition multiplied by the condition effect-code, and the error term.

 ``` r
 sim_data <- trials %>%